reinhardliess/markdown-clipper/README.md

 - Copies URL and website title as Markdown.
 If there's a selection, the selection will be used instead of the page title
 - Local hotkey, restricted to window group `Browsers`

+#### Create Markdown Link from Clipboard

+- Uses current selection as link text and clipboard contents as link URL to create a Markdown link

 #### Increase/Decrease heading level

 - Increases/decreases the heading level of the current line (no selection necessary) or a multi-line selection